The Complete Guide to Design Tokens - Architecture, Three-Layer Model, and DTCG

 Every time a designer changes a color in Figma and an engineer changes a hex value in three different files across two codebases, the process is broken.
 Design tokens exist to fix that disconnect by creating a single source of truth shared between tools and platforms.
 A token is not just a variable - it is the authoritative record of a design decision, with a name that communicates intent and a value that can be transformed for any target platform.

-Why Do Design Tokens Matter for Cross-Platform Design Systems?
+Why Design Tokens Matter for Cross-Platform Systems

 The value of design tokens is not just consistency, though that is important.
 The deeper value is that tokens create a single source of truth for visual decisions that can be consumed by Figma, iOS, Android, React Native, and web applications from the same location.
 When a brand color changes, the change is made in one place and propagates everywhere the token is used - without manual updates in each consuming codebase.